-Patient Care Medical is one the nation’s leading urinary catheter suppliers.
+Patient Care Medical is one of the nation’s leading urinary catheter suppliers.
 Check out our catheter catalog and request a free sample today!

 Reuse of SUDs involves regulatory, economic, medical, ethical, and legal troubles and has been a highly controversial topic for over two decades.
-In the case of catheters and why there are risks to reusing these devices, there are many crevices in which harmful bacteria can attach to and manifest, which could occur if the device has been reused and not properly cleaned.
+In the case of catheters and why there are risks to reusing these devices, there are many crevices to which harmful bacteria can attach and manifest, which could occur if the device has been reused and not properly cleaned.
 Depending on the SUD and how many times it has been reused, the product can become less effective or damaged after reprocessing as well.
 There is evidence from studies that even after careful and professional-level cleanings of catheters, these single-use devices are not always risk- and infection-free.

 In one simulation study, catheters that had been deliberately contaminated were then reprocessed (sterilized) and reused and then tested for residual viruses via cell cultures and polymerase chain reaction (PCR).
 While testing, enterovirus was cultured from one (10%) of the catheters, but no less than six (60%) of the samples were enterovirus PCR positive and one (10%) contained detectable adenovirus DNA.
 This study was performed with professional and rigorous cleaning of the catheters before virus testing was commenced, and viruses were still found in the catheters.
 Based on this information, even if catheters are cleaned thoroughly after use and reused again, there is a still a real risk of infection to the patient.
 Some individuals believe that single-use devices are labeled for single use so that manufacturers of SUDs can maintain their profit margin and avoid liability.
 However, other individuals that are against reprocessing of SUDs argue that the risks outweigh the benefits and that research has not proven reprocessing to be safe.